ozgunyilmaz/ContextOntology/README.md

 # Context Ontology

-In this section, context ontology is described.
-As mentioned previously, context is modeled with context ontology encoded in OWL.
+Context is modeled with context ontology encoded in OWL.
 By using OWL, domain ontologies are defined and shared across different platforms and people.
 An ontology refers to a formal representation of a set of concepts in a specific domain and the relationships between those concepts [1, 2].

 Protégé [3] ontology editor is used to develop context ontology.
 During the development, other related work [2, 4-8] on how to develop a context ontology are taken into consideration and the best practices from these work are adopted.